This Fall, I’m excited to be joining Carnegie Mellon’s School of Computer Science as a Graduate Student studying Software Engineering!

 April 2018 - May 2018

-I’ve had the rare opportunity to work with the legendary Dr. S.Sudarshan at IIT Bombay on building an AI platform to detect fake news.
-My time was spent reading relevant research literature and bootstrapping the entire project while having enlightening conversations about the future of database systems!
+I’ve had the fortune of working with legendary academician, Dr. S.Sudarshan, at IIT Bombay where we prototyped an intelligent system to detect fake news.
+My time was spent reading research literature, bootstrapping the project and fine-tuning search algorithms while having enlightening conversations on the future of computing!

 CrackMeUp - A twitter bot that tweets some of the funniest jokes on the internet.
 Finding an endless stream of jokes have never been easier.
 It’s something like the Unix command fortune, but for jokes.